Running a successful restaurant means keeping a close eye on your financial reports, and that includes your restaurant balance sheet.

 Current liabilities refer to any external financial obligations that your restaurant is responsible for satisfying within one year.
 For example, utilities, short-term loans, wages, income tax, etc.

 In contrast, long-term liabilities are any external financial obligations your restaurant is responsible for more than 12 months from now.
-Though long term-liabilities aren’t very common in restaurants, this can include things like capital leases, long-term rent agreements, or even deferred income tax.
+Though long term-liabilities aren’t very common in restaurants, this can include capital leases, long-term rent agreements, or even deferred income tax.

 Finally, your equity (formally known as your retained earnings) is what’s left over after you’ve subtracted your restaurant’s liabilities from your assets.
-Your equity is what you take home, ultimately giving you an up-to-date representation of your restaurant’s earnings or losses.
+Your equity is what you take home, ultimately giving you an up-to-date representation of your total earnings or losses.

-From the restaurant balance sheet example above, it’s clear that there’s a lot of number-crunching involved in filling out this key financial spreadsheet.
+From the restaurant balance example above, it’s clear that there’s a lot of number-crunching involved in filling out this key financial spreadsheet.
 Fortunately, your POS can help you find what you need quickly and easily.

-Most modern POS systems, including TouchBistro POS, are equipped with built-in reporting tools that help you fill in key portions of your balance sheet, P&L, and other financial spreadsheets.
+Most modern POS systems, including TouchBistro POS, are equipped with built-in reporting tools that help you fill in key portions of your balance report, P&L, and other financial spreadsheets.
 TouchBistro also integrates with powerful analytics software like Avero to help you pull reports for specific categories such as COGS, sales, stock on hand, labor costs, and more.

 Katherine is the Content Marketing Manager at TouchBistro, where she writes about trending topics in food and restaurants.
 The opposite of a picky eater, she’ll try (almost) anything at least once.
 Whether it’s chowing down on camel burgers in Morocco or snacking on octopus dumplings in Japan, she’s always up for new food experiences.